Frequently asked questions

 Can’t find the answer you’re looking for?

-We are now running clinics in AJ Bass Ppticians in Downton, Wiltshire and Fordingbridge, Hampshire – come and visit!
+We are now running clinics in Arch Clinic in Fordingbridge, Hampshire – come and visit!

 Make an appointment